All commuter students are eligible to park on campus at no cost but only after applying for and receiving a parking sticker.

 All mandatory fields must be completed so that the application process can successfully proceed.
 Print and retain the voucher (final page in application process) for your records.

-Permits can only be obtained through the below link and will be mailed to your on campus Friar mailbox.
+Permits can only be obtained through the below link.

 Stickers must be placed on the lower part of the driver’s side windshield.
 The sticker is not to be removed or transferred.
 A replacement sticker may be obtained for a newly purchased vehicle or a replacement windshield at the Office of Safety and Security.